 When it comes to cycling, many riders fall into a familiar trap.
 Once they give up, they find it virtually impossible to get back on the bike.
-Runners have the same problem: once you stop stepping out onto the roads or trails, it’s so difficult to get going again.
+Runners have the same problem: once you stop stepping onto the roads or trails, it’s challenging to get going again.

 If you have abandoned your bike and are gathering dust in your garage or shed, then take some time to ask yourself why.